-And if you’re looking to improve your ROI now, WebFX can help.
+If you’re looking to improve your ROI now, WebFX can help.
 With over 25 years of experience, we know how to optimize campaigns that drive more leads and revenue, which leads to a better ROI.
-Contact us online or call us today at 888-256-9448 to speak with a strategist!
+Contact us online or call us today at 888-601-5359 to speak with a strategist!

 How do you calculate manufacturing marketing ROI?

 Before you can improve your manufacturing marketing ROI, you need to know your current ROI for your marketing.

 Here’s a simple way to calculate your digital marketing ROI for manufacturing:

 For your manufacturing business, though, you may need to use a more in-depth formula to get a more accurate picture of your ROI.
 To get more precise, you can use this formula:

 [(Number of leads x Lead to customer rate x Average sales price) – Marketing costs] / Marketing costs

 So, what does this mean?
 Let’s break it down:

 - Number of leads: This number is how many people turn into leads for your business.
 A lead can be someone who signs up for your emails, contacts your business (but doesn’t convert), or engages with an ad.